GUARD: Guided Unlearning and Retention via Data Attribution for Large Language Models: Proofs of theoretical guarantees

 \begin{proof} Recall that the losses of different models on the retain set are defined as

 Correspondingly, the model update rules given by GA and by GUARD are respectively

 where

-Based on loss definitions and model update rules, we get the approximations of the increase in the retain loss compared with the model before unlearning.
-Especially, the increase in the loss on the retain set induced by GA is given by
+Based on the loss definitions and model update rules, we get the approximations of the increase in the retain loss compared with the model before unlearning.
+Specifically, the increase in the loss on the retain set induced by GA is given by

 and the increase in the loss on the retain set induced by GUARD is given by